Azure/azure-service-operator/v2/README.md

 For samples of additional resources, see the [resource samples directory](https://github.com/Azure/azure-service-operator/tree/main/v2/samples).

 ### Tearing it down

+> [!WARNING]
-**Warning: if you `kubectl delete` an Azure resource, it will delete the Azure resource.
-This can be dangerous if you were to do this with an existing resource group which contains resources you do not wish to be deleted.**
+> If you `kubectl delete` an Azure resource from your cluster, ASO ***will*** delete the matching Azure resource.
+This can
+> be dangerous if you were to do this with an existing resource group which contains resources you do not wish to be deleted.**

 If you want to delete the resources you've created, just `kubectl delete` each of the Azure resources.